-YOSHIKATSU FUJII’S ARTIST BOOK “Hiroshima Graph – Rabbits abandon their children” PRE-ORDER AVAILABLE NOW.
+YOSHIKATSU FUJII’S ARTIST BOOK “Hiroshima Graph – Rabbits abandon their children” sold out now!

 RPS is now ready to take online pre-orders for Yoshikatsu Fujii’s artist book, “Hiroshima Graph – Rabbits abandon their children”.
 Fujii was one of participants for 2016 photobook masterclass by Sandra van der Doelen, Teun van der Heijden and Yumi Goto, in collaboration with Reminders Photography Stronghold.